awsdocs/amazon-rekognition-developer-guide/doc_source/persons.md

 **Note**
 If you've already run a video example other than [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), the function name to replace is different\.

 1. Run the code\.
-The unique identifiers for tracked people are shown along with the time, in seconds, the people were tracked\.
+The unique identifiers for tracked people are shown along with the time, in seconds, the people's paths were tracked\.

 ## GetPersonTracking Operation Response<a name="getresultspersons-operation-response"></a>

-`GetPersonTracking` returns an array, `Persons`, of [PersonDetection](API_PersonDetection.md) objects which contain details about tracked people and the times they are tracked in the video\.
+`GetPersonTracking` returns an array, `Persons`, of [PersonDetection](API_PersonDetection.md) objects which contain details about people detected in the video and when their paths are tracked\.

 You can sort `Persons` by using the `SortBy` input parameter\.
-Specify `TIMESTAMP` to sort the elements by the time people are detected in the video\.
+Specify `TIMESTAMP` to sort the elements by the time people's paths are tracked in the video\.
 Specify `INDEX` to sort by people tracked in the video\.
-Within each set of results for a person, the elements are sorted by descending confidence in the accuracy of the tracking\.
+Within each set of results for a person, the elements are sorted by descending confidence in the accuracy of the path tracking\.
 By default, `Persons` is returned sorted by `TIMESTAMP`\.
 The following example is the JSON response from `GetPersonDetection`\.
-The results are sorted by the time, in milliseconds since the start of the video, people are tracked in the video\.
+The results are sorted by the time, in milliseconds since the start of the video, that people's paths are tracked in the video\.
 In the response, note the following:
 + **Person information** – The `PersonDetection` array element contains information about the detected person\.
 For example, the time the person was detected \(`Timestamp`\), the position of the person in the video frame at the time they were detected \(`BoundingBox`\), and how confident Amazon Rekognition Video is that the person has been correctly detected \(`Confidence`\)\.

-  Facial features are not returned at every timestamp for which the person is tracked\.
+  Facial features are not returned at every timestamp for which the person's path is tracked\.
 Furthermore, in some circumstances a tracked person's body might not be visible, in which case only their face location is returned\.
 + **Paging information** – The example shows one page of person detection information\.
 You can specify how many person elements to return in the `MaxResults` input parameter for `GetPersonTracking`\.
 If more results than `MaxResults` exist, `GetPersonTracking` returns a token \(`NextToken`\) used to get the next page of results\.
 For more information, see [Getting Amazon Rekognition Video Analysis Results](api-video.md#api-video-get)\.
-+ **Index** – A unique identifier for tracking the person throughout the video\.
++ **Index** – A unique identifier for identifying the person throughout the video\.
 + **Video information** – The response includes information about the video format \(`VideoMetadata`\) in each page of information returned by `GetPersonDetection`\.

 ```